-Voodoo Day in Benin falls on January 10 each year and is a national holiday celebrating the country’s heritage of the West African religion of Voodoo (or Vodoun as it is known in Benin).
+Voodoo Day in Benin falls on January 10 each year.
+It is a national holiday celebrating the country’s heritage of the West African religion of Voodoo.

-My participation at the Voodoo Festival commenced with a visit to Ouidah’s Temple of Pythons – home to some 60 pythons.
-They are said to be docile, which was just as well because they are free to roam.
-The pythons are a major symbol for followers of Voodoo.
-They are not feared but are revered and worshiped.
+My participation at the Voodoo Festival commenced with a visit to Ouidah’s Temple of Pythons – one of Voodoo’s most revered places and home to some 60 pythons.
+The pythons are a significant symbol for followers of Voodoo.
+They are not feared but are revered and worshipped.
+These pythons were said to be docile, which was just as well because they roamed freely.
 It was here, through a break in the trampling crowd, that I momentarily sighted the Voodoo Pope who had come to pay homage at the Temple of Pythons.

-From the Temple of Pythons, the Voodoo Pope led a procession along the historical, 3-kilometre Slave Road to the ‘Door of No Return’ (of slave trade infamy) on Ouidah’s beach along the Atlantic coast.
-It was here, on this stretch of sand, that the celebrations of the Voodoo Festival truly got underway.
+From the Temple of Pythons, the Voodoo Pope led a procession along the historical, 3-kilometre Slave Road to the ‘Door of No Return’ (of slave trade infamy) on Ouidah’s beach on the Atlantic coast.
+It was on this stretch of sand that the celebrations of the Voodoo Festival truly got underway.

 And what a celebration!

-Once the dignitaries’ speeches were completed (this took over an hour), it was all action.
-The Voodoo Pope, whilst hidden within a circular wall of blue plastic away from public view, sacrificed a goat to appease the spirits and Voodoo gods.
+With the dignitaries’ speeches over (this took over an hour), it was party time.
+But first, the spirits and Voodoo gods needed to be appeased with the sacrifice of a goat.
+The Voodoo Pope carried out this ritual behind a circular wall of blue plastic away from public view.
 Animal sacrifice is a fundamental element in Voodoo.
 No Voodoo ceremony is worth its salt without an animal sacrifice in exchange for favours from the spirits.

-Immediately following the sacrifice, the Voodoo Pope made his way to his throne, which was placed in the shadow of the Door of No Return.
-I say ‘throne’ because the festival hosts referred to him as, “His Majesty the Pope”.
+Immediately following the sacrifice, the Voodoo Pope made his way to his throne in the shadow of the Door of No Return.
+I say ‘throne’ because the festival hosts referred to him as “His Majesty the Pope”.

 With the Voodoo Pope seated, the atmosphere changed.
 The speeches gave way to vibrant displays of dancing and the throbbing of drums.
-I witnessed ‘exorcisms’ in which a seemingly possessed person would run away from a group of people; to be caught, dragged to the ground, and have powder sprinkled over him.
+I witnessed ‘exorcisms’ in which a seemingly possessed person would run away from a group of people, only to be caught, dragged to the ground, and sprinkled with powder.
 The crowd became particularly excited when coloured haystacks appeared, spinning around the grounds.
 I learned these ‘haystacks’ are Voodoo spirits known as Zangbeto and are the traditional Voodoo guardians of the night – the Nightwatchmen.
 They are the unofficial police force and dispensers of justice.
 I did not envy the human police who battled to keep the crowds from encroaching on dancers and Voodoo spirits.

-Overall, the celebrations taking place at the Voodoo Festival in Ouidah was a hive of activity in which people would swarm from one dance display to another.
-The Festival was dominated by a kaleidoscope of colour from the attire worn by attendees, and a cacophony of noise from the frenzied pounding of drums.
+Overall, the celebration at the Voodoo Festival in Ouidah was a hive of activity in which people would swarm from one dance display to another.
+A kaleidoscope of colour from the attire worn by attendees and a cacophony of noise from the frantic pounding of drums dominated the festival.
 The crowd was buzzing.
-[Sorry about the bee analogies but that’s exactly how it was.]

-But, perhaps the best way to describe the Voodoo Festival is to share some photos with you.
+But perhaps, the best way to describe the Voodoo Festival and my experience is to share some of my photos with you.